phaneendra/urbanriders/README.md

 An open source Web Application and platform to organize and participate in cycling events, connect to Strava and compete in challenges, with exclusive rewards and gamified achievements.

 > **Warning**
 > This app is a work in progress.
 I'm building this in public.
-You can follow the progress on Twitter [@phaneendrak](https://twitter.com/phaneendrak).
+You can follow the progress on my (log file)[LOG.md].
-> See the roadmap below or follow my log
+> See the roadmap below or follow my (log)[LOG.md]

 ## About this project